caddyserver/caddy/README.md

 - TOML
 - any others that the community would like to contribute

-When finished, config adapters will allow you to configure Caddy not just one way but _any_ of these ways.
+Config adapters allow you to configure Caddy not just one way but _any_ of these ways.
 For example, you'll be able to bring your existing NGINX config to Caddy and it will spit out the Caddy config JSON you need (to the best of its ability).
 How cool is that!
 You can then easily tweak the resulting config by hand, if necessary.

 All config adapters vary in their theoretical expressiveness; that is, if you need more advanced configuration you'll have to drop down to the JSON config, because the Caddyfile or an nginx config may not be expressive enough.

 However, we expect that most users will be able to use the Caddyfile (or another easy config adapter) exclusively for their sites.

-(The Caddyfile will be upgraded from version 1 to support common use cases that are a bit painful with the current v1 Caddyfile.)

 ### Why JSON for configuration?
 Why not _&lt;any other serialization format&gt;_?